benmaier/epipack/README.md

   simulate the stochastic systems using Gillespie's algorithm.
 * `StochasticEpiModel`: Define a model based on node transition and link transmission reactions.
 Add conditional link transmission reactions.
-  Simulate your model on any (un-/)directed, (un-/)weighted static network, or in a well-mixed system.
+  Simulate your model on any (un-/)directed, (un-/)weighted static/temporal
+  network, or in a well-mixed system.

 Additionally, epipack provides a visualization framework to animate stochastic simulations on networks, lattices,  or well-mixed systems.